 Button Menu

-Expectations, Policies and Laws
+Expectations, Policies, and Laws

-Sexual misconduct and interpersonal violence - as defined within our University policies and handbooks - are a violation of University policy and, depending upon the conduct involved, may be a violation of state criminal law.
-The University is committed to establishing and maintaining an environment that values and protects the rights of all members of our community.
-Furthermore, DePauw University honors our obligations under Title IX of the Education Amendments of 1972, a federal law that prohibits discrimination based on sex, including issues of sexual harassment and sexual violence, in any education program or activities that receive federal funding.
+DePauw University is committed to maintaining an environment that values and protects the rights of all community members.
+In addition, the University complies with Title IX of the Education Amendments of 1972, a federal law prohibiting discrimination based on sex.
+Title IX covers sexual harassment and sexual violence in any educational program or activity that receives federal funding.
 The goal of Title IX is to ensure equal opportunity and gender equity for all members of the DePauw community.

 DePauw University Policies